H0rologium/SimpleMediaPlayer/README.md

 # SimpleMediaPlayer
-A simple media player.
+A simple media player for windows.
 Thats it.
 Plays videos or displays images.

 This is a lightweight media program written in java 24.
-The purpose is mainly to help my understanding of java/javafx as well as making a, well, simple media player.
-I'm not necessarily trying to market this as anything better than standards such as VLC or MPC-HC, as this is more of a hobby project than anything else.
+The purpose is mainly to help my understanding of javafx/javafxml design as well as making a, well, simple media player.
+This is more of a hobby project than anything else.
 I just wanted a very simple way to view media, without any fancy settings or telemetry tacked on.

-Should run fine on both windows and major linux distros, feel free to report any issues.
+Should run fine on both windows 10 and 11.
+I only own windows 10 computers at the moment so feel free to report any win11 issues.

 ### What it does/does not